openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 ## Discovery

+Discovery is performed by putting the binding into join mode (by starting an inbox search), and then putting the device into join mode.
+Generally, it is best to reset the device to do this.
+Resetting the device ensures that it is no longer joined to a previous network, will ensure it is awake if it is a battery device, and will restart any channel and network search that the device may perform.

 Once the binding is installed, and an adapter is added, it automatically reads all devices that are set up on the ZigBee controller and puts them in the Inbox.
 When the binding is put into discovery mode via the user interface, the network will have join enabled for 60 seconds.

 The binding will store the list of devices that have joined the network locally between restarts to allow them to be found again later.
 A ZigBee coordinator does not store a list of known devices, so rediscovery of devices following a restart may not be seemless if the dongle is moved to another system.